This page tells you about using aromatherapy when you have cancer. There is information about

 For most people, using aromatherapy is safe.
 But you need to use it with care if you have cancer.
 Always get advice from a qualified aromatherapist who is experienced in treating people with cancer.
 You should also let your cancer doctor know.
 This is even more important if you are having any type of cancer treatment or

 - Have fits (seizures) – for example, with epilepsy

 You should also tell your doctor and aromatherapist if you are taking any other medicines, herbal products or homeopathic remedies.
 Some essential oils could interact and make these drugs or therapies weaker or stronger.
 Never use essential oils on children unless you have checked first with an aromatherapist.

 Many cancer clinics and hospitals in the UK now offer patients aromatherapy massages free of charge.
 So always ask your nurse or doctor if this is available where you are having your treatment.
 If not, they may be able to direct you to a voluntary organisation that offers complementary therapy treatments free or at a low cost.
-Look at our complementary therapy organisations page for organisations that can give you advice about where to get an aromatherapy massage.

 The cost of essential oils varies depending on the quality and quantity you buy.
 It is best to buy oils from a qualified aromatherapist who can advise you on how to use them.
 You need to keep essential oils in a cool dark place, or in the fridge, and out of reach of small children.

 A private aromatherapy massage will usually cost between £20 and £60 for a 60 to 90 minute treatment.
 It is very important that you choose a qualified therapist to treat you.